-What is a Termination Letter?
+What Is an Employee Termination Letter?

 Why do Businesses Need an Employee Termination Letter